 When she's not watching anime, reading manga or reviewing, Demelza can generally be found exploring some kind of fantasy world and chasing her dreams of being a hero.

 I'm a long-time anime and Japanese film and culture fan who has lived in the country and is studying Japanese in an effort to become fluent.
 I write about films, anime, and work on various things.

 Ian works as an anime and manga critic for Anime UK News, and is also the manga critic for MyM Magazine.
-Outside of anime, he also is the editor of On The Box, data specialist for the British Comedy Guide, is QI's most pedantic viewer, and has appeared on Mastermind.
+Outside of anime, he also is the editor of On The Box, data specialist for the British Comedy Guide, is QI's most pedantic viewer, has written questions for both The Wall and Richard Osman's House of Games, and has been a contestant on Mastermind.

 Lover of everything moe, IncendiaryLemon adores 'Cute Girls Doing Cute Things' anime and occasionally other genres too.